ckeditor/ckeditor5/docs/tutorial/data-conversion.md

 } );
 ```

-Noticed that we used the term **helpers**.
-It's because these methods are comonly used for simple conversions and abstract away the internals and what's really happening in the engine.
-However, there are cases when the conversion is a little bit more complicated.
+You may have noticed that we used the term **helpers**.
+That's because these methods are often used for simple and symmetrical conversions, abstracting away the internals and what really happens in the engine.
+However, there are cases where the conversion is a bit more complicated.

-In this chapter we will learn more about data conversion, so you can better understand the editor and work with more complex cases.
+In this chapter we will learn more about data conversion so that you can better understand the editor and work with more complex cases.

 ## Upcast and downcast

-Process of transforming input HTML data into model is called upcast.
-Reverse process of transforming model data into HTML is called downcast.
+The process of transforming input HTML data into model is called upcast.
+The reverse process of transforming model data into HTML is called downcasting.

 While there is only one type of upcast called **data upcast**, there are two types of downcast:

-* **data downcast** for converting model into output HTML data,
+* **data downcast** for converting model data into output HTML data,
-* **editing downcast** for converting model into editing view we see in the editor UI.
+* **editing downcast** for converting model into editing view we see in editor UI.

-The reason for two types of downcast is that sometimes the resulting HTML should be different from the one we see in the editor.
-One such example can be a table, which in output HTML data is just a plain HTML table, but in editing view have additional UI handlers for resizing, buttons for adding new columns and rows, etc.
+The reason for two types of downcasts is that sometimes the resulting HTML should be different from what we see in the editor.
+One such example can be a table that in the output HTML data is just a plain HTML table, but in the editing view has additional UI handlers for resizing or buttons for adding new columns and rows.
+This is a non-symmetric conversion for which these helpers are of no use.

 ## Under the hood

-To better visualize conversion, let's see how the code above would look like in a full implementation, without using a helper.
+To better visualize the conversion, let's see what the above code would look like in a full implementation, without using a helper.

 ```js
 // Convert the input `<mark>` HTML element to model attribute